While many of you will want to explore Fallout 76 without any assistance, others might benefit from picking up a full length guide.

 The standard edition also nets you a digital version of the guide that you can access from your computer, phone, or tablet whenever you need to.
 The code for the free digital guide is included.

-This is the guide most people should buy and you might be able to find a deal through a retailer like Amazon if you keep your eyes open ahead of the game’s launch in November.
+This is the guide most people should buy and you might be able to find a deal through a retailer like Amazon if you keep your eyes open as we push away from the game’s release date.

-The Collector’s Edition is for those that want a little bit more from their Fallout 76 guide.
+The Collector’s Edition is for those who want a little bit nicer.

 There are a few differences between the standard edition and the Collector’s Edition.
 First off, it’s $50, or just $10 less than the full retail price of Fallout 76 itself.